phizeroth/wiki-js-phiz/iot/home-automation/smartthings-button.md

 # Setup

+After pairing with deCONZ, the device shows up as a button by manufacturer Samjin, with two entities:
+- sensor.button_battery_level
+- sensor.temperature

-After pairing with deCONZ, the button does *not* show up in HassOS as a device or entity.
+The button functionality itself does *not* show up in HassOS as a device or entity.
 Go to Developer Tools > Events, subscribe and listen to `deconz_event` and press the button to get the id:

 ```json
 {